Bayesian Optimization with Clustering and Rollback for CNN Auto Pruning: Methodology

-To maintain the efficiency in high-dimensional searching and to take advantage of the visited data in low-dimensional space, we propose an adaptive searching domain scaling scheme, where we reduce the searching domain according to the searching history during the low-dimensional BO process.
-We store the past ten pruning policies with the highest pruning accuracy, \emph{e.g.}, $\mathbf{P}^{*i}_{j}$, where $i$ ranges from $1$ to $10$ and indicates the index of the high-performance samples in the buffer. $j$ ranges from $1$ to $C$ and indicates the index of the clusters.
-Then, the searching region of the high-dimensional BO process can be formulated as
+To boost the efficiency of BO in high-dimensional space, we propose an adaptive searching domain scaling scheme, where we shrink the searching domain according to the history data collected during the low-dimensional BO process.
+We store the pruning policies with the highest accuracy in the Best Queue, which has ten entities, as we observe that ten entities can decrease the searching domain to a reasonable extent.
+Then, the searching domain of the high-dimensional BO process can be formulated as

-It can be observed that, in our framework, the searching domain of the high-dimensional BO is determined by the highest preservation ratio and the lowest counterpart in the top $10$ history samples.
-By reducing the design space, the high-dimensional BO process can be conducted in a more efficient manner.

-Our experiments show that our rollback algorithm will further improve the pruning accuracy, leading to more promising pruning policies which will not be discovered in the naive BO and the clustering-based BO.

-\section{EXPERIMENTS}
+where $i$ ranges from $1$ to $10$, indicating the index of the high-performance samples in the queue. $j$ ranges from $1$ to $C$, indicating the index of the clusters.

+\section{Experiments}

-In our experiments, we use GpyOpt \cite{GPyOpt} as the basic BO agent and implement the proposed methods base on it.
-RL agent in \cite{he2018amc} is also implemented as a baseline.
-To make a fair comparison, we adopt the same channel pruning scheme with the RL counterpart.
-The accuracy is estimated based on a random subset of the training set, whose sizes are 5000 and 3000 for Cifar10 ILSVRC2012, respectively.
-We conduct our experiments on several representative CNN model architectures, including ResNet56 \cite{he2016deep}, MobileNetV1 \cite{howard2017mobilenets}, MobileNetV2 \cite{sandler2018mobilenetv2} and VGG16 \cite{simonyan2014very}.
-We run each experiment for 200 epochs, and we report the mean ($m$) and the standard deviation ($\sigma$) of 10 different runs.
-Our experiments are run on an Intel(R) Core(TM) i7-5820K CPU @3.30GHz with a Nvidia GeForce GTX TITAN X.
+In our experiments, we use GpyOpt \cite{GPyOpt} as the naive BO agent and implement the proposed methods based on it.
+We adopt Matern5/2 as the GP kernel as recommended in \cite{rasmussen2003gaussian}.
+The hyperparameters of the kernel are decided by maximum likelihood estimation.
+RL agent in \cite{he2018amc} is chosen as a baseline.
+To make a fair comparison, we adopt the same channel pruning scheme for all the methods.
+The accuracy is estimated based on a random subset of the training set, whose sizes are 5000 and 3000 for Cifar10 and ImageNet, respectively.
+We conduct our experiments on several representative CNN model architectures, including ResNet56 trained on Cifar10 \cite{he2016deep}, MobileNetV1 \cite{howard2017mobilenets} and MobileNetV2 \cite{sandler2018mobilenetv2} both trained on ImageNet.
+We run each experiment for 200 epochs and report the mean ($m$) and the standard deviation ($\sigma$) of 10 different seeds.
+Note that our research focuses on the optimization process of auto pruning.
+Therefore, we perform a detailed analysis of the convergence process and all the experiment results are obtained before finetuning.